pedro-bitencourt/energy_simulations/README.md

 # Energy Simulations

+## Patches
+### 08.02
+1. Included `cost_data` parameter for the ComparativeStatics class.
+2. Broke down the `slurm` configuration into `run`, `solver`, and `processing` dictionaries, that now can be left empty to use the default values.
+3. Slightly changed the folder strucutre, now all the simulations data is stored in the `sim` folder.
+Inside each exercise folder, there is now a `results` folder for the final results, and a `temp` folder for the temporary files.

 ## Introduction

 This repository's code is a wrapper for the software Modelo Padron de Operacion (MOP), developed by UTE.
 MOP takes an `.xml` file outlining the characteristics of an energy system as input, solves the optimal energy dispatch problem, and outputs the value function while simulating the energy system's operation using historical data from Uruguay.
 The code in this repository allows the user to perform comparative statics exercises on the energy system characteristics, enabling the determination of plant capacities endogenously based on a zero-profit condition.